bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ### `v-model` Binding
 If you bind a variable to the `v-model` prop, the contents of this variable will be the currently disaplyed item records.
-This variable should be treated as readonly.
+This variable (the `value` prop) should be treated as readonly.
+Do not bind any value directly to the `value` prop.
+Use the `v-model` binding.

 ### Using Items Provider Functions